martgil/webext-docs/downloads.rst

 .. api-section-annotation-hack::

-When any of a <a href='#type-DownloadItem'>DownloadItem</a>'s properties except :code:`bytesReceived` changes, this event fires with the :code:`downloadId` and an object containing the properties that changed.
+When any of a `DownloadItem <#type-DownloadItem>`__'s properties except :code:`bytesReceived` changes, this event fires with the :code:`downloadId` and an object containing the properties that changed.

 .. api-header::
    :label: Parameters for onChanged.addListener(listener)